emiliayoffie/Battleship/README.md

 ## Further Considerations

-Some MVP features have been met so far (core game logic, including computer logic for attacking neighboring cells once a ship has been hit **Update: this is temporarily broken 🙃 solution is in the works**) and creating a responsive design, styling, and unit testing.
-I hope to continue to build this out to add or improve the following features:
+Some MVP features have been met so far (core game logic, including computer logic for attacking neighboring cells once a ship has been hit) and creating a responsive design, styling, and unit testing.
+*Update - computer's logic to target neighbors is currently broken; a solution is in the works*

+I also hope to continue to build this out to add or improve the following features:

 - Improve test coverage
 - Set up a Github Actions workflow